Skip to navigation Skip to main content

 103 Colmore Row

-An existing 1970s structure is to be demolished to ground floor level and replaced with a new 26 storey office tower with over 20,000 sq m of Grade A office space.
-It will be the tallest UK office building outside London.
+An existing 1970s structure was demolished to ground floor level and replaced with a new 26 storey office tower with over 20,000 sq m of Grade A office space.

-The tower will reuse the existing four-storey basement and foundations to minimise the cost of substructure works.
-The weight of the proposed structure is distributed by a series of concrete transfer walls between ground and B4 level to the existing foundations were possible.
-Where the columns land outside the existing basement, piles will be used.
+The tower reuses the existing four-storey basement and foundations to minimise the cost and embodied carbon associated with the substructure works.
+The weight of the proposed structure is distributed across the existing foundations via a series of concrete transfer walls within the basement.
+Where the columns land outside the existing basement, piles are used.

-A new steel frame will be constructed around a full height concrete core that creates an efficient layout throughout the height of the structure, and fully integrates building services and lift shafts.
+The new steel frame is constructed around a full height concrete core that creates an efficient layout throughout the height of the structure, and fully integrates building services and lift shafts.
+Its lightness facilitates the reuse of the foundations below.

-To maximise office space, the floor plate will step out over Barton Passage at the rear of the site.
-Large transfer members are therefore required to take the load back into the columns, which are stepped back from the edge of the façade.
-The result will be a striking new architectural feature for the Birmingham skyline and includes features such as a winter garden, ground floor café units and a restaurant on the top floor with 360 degree views over the city centre.
+To maximise office space, the floor plate steps out over Barton Passage at the rear of the site.
+Transfer members take the load back into the columns, which are stepped back from the edge of the façade.
+The result is a striking new architectural feature for the Birmingham skyline and includes features such as a winter garden, ground floor café and a restaurant on the top floor with 360 degree views over the city centre.

 Client